Russian Grand Prix: Hamilton – Verstappen – Sainz

 On the 40th lap, Leclair overtook Raikkonen, on the 41st – Ocon, on the 42nd – Russell, moving up to ninth place.

 On lap 44, Vettel overtook Raikkonen for 12th place.
-At 45, Perez was ahead of Riccardo, Leclair – Stroll, Leclair – Stroll.
+At 45, Perez was ahead of Riccardo, Leclair – Stroll.

 Top ten on lap 45: Norris – Hamilton – Sainz – Perez – Riccardo – Alonso – Verstappen – Leclair – Stroll – Russell.